 Council recognises the Queensland Government Companion Card for any Active Parks, Chillout, GOLD and Gold ‘n’ Kids events/sessions that incur a fee.
 This allows free participation for anyone accompanying a person with a disability who requires attendant care support.

-The Growing Older and Living Dangerously (GOLD) program provides free or low-cost activities for Brisbane residents 50 years and over.
+The Growing Older and Living Dangerously (GOLD) program provides free or low-cost activities for Brisbane's senior residents.

 Strengthen your body and mind by moving in a relaxing way at a tai chi class in a Council park near you.